edeehr/basecamp/2-best_practices/README.md

 - Access to 2W Github repo to clone the code

 # Preparation Ahead of Basecamp
+- configure awsclie to utilize appropriate access/secret keys
 - Copy code to local repo
-- revise tfvars.terraform accordingly
+- revise tfvars.terraform accordingly (see below) - at least customize the event_description variable
-- terraform init - initialize provider and modules
+- terraform init - initialize provide, modules and data files
 - terraform plan
 - terraform apply
-- Verify functionality - see outputs and test resources created
+- Verify functionality - review outputs and test resources created
-- terraform Destroy
+- terraform destroy
-- Congrats - you are ready for the basecamp
+- Congrats!! - you are ready for the basecamp

 # Variables
 - Assumes the AWS Access and Secret keys are configured locally as part of AWSCLI config.
-If necessary you can provide them as variables in the terraform script (uugghh - don't do that!!)
+Do not put the keys into the terraform modules - practice sound security principles and reinforce this throughout the basecamp.
-- AWS Key Pair that resides in the AWS account.
+- AWS KeyPair in the target account.
 If there are no KeyPairs then create a keypair in the target account/region.
 Remember to keep the private key one local machine so that you can login into the web servers
 - US-EAST-1 is the default region, if you want to utilize a different region then update the script accordingly
 - region, ami-id, vpc module, aws_region and several other variables can be easily modified

 # Input Variables
 - Default values set for all variables.
 Update tfvars.terraform or use command line overrides as needed